It’s becoming a double-edged sword for retail: omnipresence.

 Salesmen are using retail solutions like Smart Merchandising and Asset Management to monitor the company’s products and assets on every retail shelf.
 It ensures the products are displayed correctly while optimizing the shelf space and maintaining the brand identity.

 Many, like Parle Agro, are even winning the game by clubbing retail intelligence with their GTM strategies.
 The company’s newest product Smoodh milkshakes, is becoming a favourite in India, driven by its pocket-friendly Rs.
 10 pricing and strong digital-led distribution systems built on Bizom.

 However, online still plays a vital role for today’s consumers.
 When they walk into stores and find a new pack of premium chips, cakes or cream, the young shoppers read Google reviews before buying them.
 The reviews help build trust in unknown products.

-Because right information ensures right decisions.
+Because the right information ensures the right decisions.

 Both in terms of selling and buying.